-If you are new to #ONedSsChat, Start Here!
+If you are new to #GlobalStudentChat, Start Here!

 Detailed information about our chats can be found here.

-*These 6 questions will be used for the Slow Chat all month long.
-Where necessary, questions have been reworded for younger Tweeters.
+*The same questions will be used for the Slow Chat all month long.
 We recommend classes spend time answering the questions ahead of time so time during the chat can be spent liking tweets, retweeting, quoting tweets in reply, and collaborating with others.